Azure/azure-kusto-labs/kafka-integration/distributed-mode/README.md

 ### 4) Confluent Kafka
 - Vnet injected Confluent Kafka (AKS)
 - Kusto Kafka connectors on the same Confluent Kafka cluster on dedicated nodes

+# Provision foundational resources for the labs

+Details are here

+# Start the labs

+1. Distributed KafkaConnect with Confluent Platform 5.5.0 on Azure Kubernetes Service
+2. Distributed KafkaConnect with HDInsight Kafka 4.0, and connectors on Azure Kubernetes Service